How to identify profitable cross-border opportunities that other banks miss

 Banks that implement cross-border credit capabilities discover that foreign customers often represent 10-15% of potential lending volume.
 More importantly, this customer segment frequently demonstrates strong credit performance, sometimes outperforming domestic borrowers in terms of default rates.

 The customer profile that emerges challenges assumptions about foreign residents as higher-risk borrowers.
 Many appear to be established professionals who relocated for career advancement, bringing substantial incomes and conservative financial habits.
-They often seek larger loan amounts for mortgages or business investments, contributing meaningfully to portfolio growth.

 Strategic implications